StaPH-B/docker-builds/build-files/artic/1.6.2/README.md

 In general, any primer scheme can be used as long as it meets [artic's requirements](https://github.com/artic-network/primer-schemes).

-## Medaka models
+## Clair3 models

-Artic uses [Clair3](https://github.com/HKU-BAL/Clair3), which uses medaka models.
-Medaka updates frequently, and artic can throw errors when corresponding ONT models are not found.
+Artic uses [Clair3](https://github.com/HKU-BAL/Clair3), which uses its own models for polishing.
+ONT chemistries update frequently, and artic can throw errors when corresponding ONT models are not found.

-These are the medaka models in this image:
+These are the models in this image:

 ```bash
 # included models at /opt/conda/envs/artic/bin/models